-An optional redemption feature of Notes is likely to limit their market value.
+An optional redemption feature is likely to limit the market value of Notes.
 During any period when the Issuer may elect to redeem Notes, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed.
 This also may be true prior to any redemption period.